 Cher Loh has been leading classes at the Good Housekeeping Institute Cookery School since it opened its doors in 2015.
-As Head Tutor, she spends her days demystifying restaurant-quality cuisine for the Institute’s ever-growing army of keen home cooks.
-We caught up with her between classes…
+As Head Tutor, he spends his days demystifying restaurant-quality cuisine for the Institute’s ever-growing army of keen home cooks.
+We caught up with him between classes…

 The onset of autumn brings a a new seasonal treat into the kitchen – cobnuts.
 Here, Cotswolds cookery school Thyme pairs the sweet, coconutty flavour of fresh green cobs (or hazelnuts, if you can’t find them) with saffron, yoghurt and another garden-fresh autumnal delight: dill.